 2004 – today

 The current Cincinnati Bengals logo was adopted in 2004.
 It was developed by Verlander Design, who followed the path of simplification and chose the first letter of the football club’s nickname as the main element.
 They removed the tiger and long words, only keeping the brief orange “B” covered with three black tiger stripes.
 The font is the same as in the previous version – slab serif without curves on the squiggles.
 “B” looks short and concise.
 The designers made the top and bottom symmetrical, so they managed to convey the harmony of proportions.

 Three black lines with pointed ends cross the orange letter from above.
 Tiger pattern reminds of the striped helmet, which appeared on the logo in 1981.
-The debut of the new Cincinnati Bengals emblem was on April 22, two days before the draft in NFL.
+The debut of the new Cincinnati Bengals emblem was on April 22, two days before the NFL draft.